sagwl96/BLIDAR-2D/README.md

 # Note: This plugin has not been tested for accuracy or robotics application yet.
 Please use at your own discretion!

 ## To - Do
-- Fix translation issue when another mesh is parent (scneario where you place it on top of a moving robot).
 - Fix the CSV export
 - Allow pointcloud publishing in ROS/ROS2
 - Color the pointclouds